2023 3rd Grade STAAR Test Study Guide (With Practice Questions)

 Read About Current Affairs

-As mentioned, some of the questions that you will encounter are based on current social issues.
-Take the time to read about the newspapers every day.
+As mentioned, some of the test questions that you will encounter are based on current social issues.
+Take the time to read the newspapers every day.
 Find out what is going on in society that relates to some of the topics discussed and taught.

-Being well-informed about current affairs gives you an advantage when answering those questions.
+Being well-informed about current affairs gives you an advantage when answering those test questions.
 You can even come up with more information than given in the question to gain additional points.

 Avoid Last-Minute Revisions

 Revisions should have been done throughout the academic year.
-If you pile up everything until the last minute, perhaps it’s better to sleep it off so at least you will have a fresh brain to think creatively.
+If you pile up everything until the last minute, perhaps it’s better to sleep it off so that at least you will have a fresh brain to think creatively.

 Read the Instructions Carefully

-Some questions are not as straightforward and require your logical and creating-thinking skills.
+Some test questions are not as straightforward and require your logical and creating-thinking skills.
 For example, a question that asks you to interpret the core message in a passage means you have to paraphrase the main ideas conveyed instead of highlighting the opening or closing paragraph.

 Read the instructions twice if possible to make sure you do not misunderstand the question.
 If you are unsure about it, read it over and over again before you attempt to solve it.
 Solving the question the wrong way will not get you any score, and it will be a waste of time anyway.